Skip to Content

 Are Nematodes Good or Bad for Dealing With Adult Flea Beetles?

-People really worry when gardening about nematodes, they hear that they will attack plants too.
-It is important to recognize there are many species of nematodes, some are good and others are bad.
+People worry when gardening about nematodes; they hear that they will attack plants too.
+It is important to recognize there are many species of nematodes, some are good, and others are bad.
 The good ones can be used for controlling adult flea beetles and slugs.

 Fungal Pathogens

 The fungus Beauvaria bassiana is responsible for white muscadine disease, which can lower flea beetle numbers.
-When fungal spores are in touch with insects, the spores stick to the insects, germinate, and then penetrate their bodies.
+When fungal spores are in touch with insects, they stick to the insects, germinate, and penetrate their bodies.

 Applying commercially prepared B. bassiana preparations in the evening and in humid conditions will increase their effectiveness because sunshine can dry up and kill spores.